Mohamed2007Sarhan/RBF/README.md

 Using this tool on Mainnet with real funds may result in **loss of funds** due to transaction fees or mistakes.
 The authors are not responsible for any financial loss.

 ---
-*Built with ❤️ for Bitcoin Education.*
+*Built with ❤️ for Mohamed Sarhan.*